pingram3030/bashenv/lib/README.md

 ## environment.sh

 This creates handy 'environment' functions to make switching between and using an environment easy.
-An environment can contain multiple repositories and need special functions etc.; this is a key part of the magic.
+An environment can contain multiple git repositories and need special functions etc.; this is a key part of the magic.

 ## private.sh